isabellavjs/trybe_exercises/Introduction-Web-Development/section-5/day-5.3/README.md

 ### Part III:
 Add events to a given image, aiming to make it move.
 Exercise description can be acessed at: [Exercises part 3] (https://www.teaching-materials.org/jsweb/exercises/animation)

+### Part IV:
+Exercicing reading and HTML, CSS and JS code interpretation at CodePen.
+Exercises can be acessed at: [CodePen] (https://codepen.io/prosetech/pen/oRxMmZ)